MichaelHaussmann/spil/docs/installation.md

 $ pip install git+https://github.com/MichaelHaussmann/spil.git
 ```

+### Default configuration

-To be able to use Spil, the configuration folder must be added to the python path.
+To be able to use Spil, the configuration must be added to the python path.
-Spil ships with an example configuration named `hamlet_conf`, including a demo *Hamlet* project.
+Spil ships with an example configuration folder named `hamlet_conf`.
-To try Spil, just add the `hamlet_conf` to the python path.
+If no configuration is found, the `hamlet_conf` folder is added to the python path during spil import.

+Learn more at the [configuration documentation](configuration.md).

 ## rez package

-You could either install using rez pip:
+Installation using rez pip:
 ```shell
 # Install latest release
 $ rez pip -i spil